AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/prerequisites.md

 ---
-title: "[!DNL Data Migration Tool] prerequisites"
+title: '[!DNL Data Migration Tool] prerequisites'
-description: "Learn what you need to do before you start using the [!DNL Data Migration Tool] to transfer data between Magento 1 and Magento 2."
+description: Learn what you need to do before you start using the [!DNL Data Migration Tool] to transfer data between Magento 1 and Magento 2.
+exl-id: 42dfa1ca-41ed-453d-a3e4-41ff36817ca3
 ---
 # [!DNL Data Migration Tool] prerequisites

 Before starting migration, make sure that the following requirements are met.